frederic/superbird-bulkcmd/README.md

 At this point, it became clear UART would aid our efforts, and with some simple voltage sniffing and an educated guess, we discerned the UART has the following pin-out:
 ![Car Thing UART Pin-out](https://i.imgur.com/LpP9VgB.jpg)

-For our developmnet case, we wanted more persistent access to the UART pins, so we removed the sticker on the rear of the device, dissasembled, removed the rear heat-shield, and then filed out part of the case, as shown below
+For our development case, we wanted more persistent access to the UART pins, so we removed the sticker on the rear of the device, dissasembled, removed the rear heat-shield, and then filed out part of the case, as shown below
 ![Car Thing UART Setup](https://i.imgur.com/vpUnuvx.jpg)

 Once we had UART console, we continued about, and crafted a method to enable a root shell over UART: